 That’s because depending on your investing strategy, having a Limited Liability Company will give you access to business credit that can be used to leverage future investments.
 You will also be able to open business bank accounts or brokerage accounts that are not tied to any single individual.
 Finally, having a structure that protects individual members from liability can prevent problems later on.

 You will need Articles of Incorporation and a Partnership Agreement.
 You will also need to apply for an Employer Identification Number (EIN) and file a “Certificate of Conducting Business as Partners” form.
-All this can be done for quickly and easily with Legal Zoom.
+All this can be done quickly and easily with Legal Zoom.
 Click here to check out their prices and set up your LLC.

 Open A Bank Account